GEMMS Restarting soon

 GEMMS is a small local charity based in Stevenage in Hertfordshire.
-We offer respite care for people with dementia or memory problems and their carers come to the centre on a Tuesday & Friday from 10am to 3pm.
+We offer respite care for people with dementia or memory problems at the centre on a Tuesday & Friday from 10am to 3pm.

 The objective of GEMMS is to provide socialisation and mental stimulation for people who have dementia or memory problems to help keep them in the community for as long as possible, engaging with other people and to provide carer’s with some respite.

 At GEMMS we collect our members from their homes and take them to a local community centre.
 GEMMS provide mental stimulation to our members with a number of activities including reminiscence, quizzes, dominoes, crafts, gentle exercise and bingo.
 All the activities are focused on keeping our members minds active and are specifically tailored for people with dementia or memory problems.

 GEMMS provides each member with a hot meal at lunch time, before transporting them back to their homes.